Acoustic Bat Monitoring

 Echolocation

-In early 2010, the Conserve Wildlife Foundation purchased two AnaBat acoustic detectors to aid in bat research across the state.
+Four Pettersson D500x acoustic detectors were perchased to aid in bat research across the state as part of the NABat Monitoring Program.
 Acoustic detectors take advantage of a key bat behavior: echolocation.
 As bats fly, they are constantly giving off rapid, high-frequency pulses of sound (or “calls”).
 The sound pulses bounce off nearby objects and return to the bats’ ears as echoes, providing them with feedback about the size, shape, distance, and trajectory of those objects.
 Thus bats can navigate through the forest, avoid obstacles, swoop down for a drink of water, and hunt for insects in the total darkness of night.

 Acoustic Detection

 For the most part, bat calls are ultrasonic – meaning they’re above the 20 kHz upper range of human hearing.
-So we can’t hear them…but an acoustic detector can.
-The AnaBat’s sensitive microphone can detect bats from up to 300 feet away, and a memory chip stores each bat call for later analysis.
+So we can’t hear them, but an acoustic detector can.
+The Pettersson D500x is a full-spectrum ultrasound recording unit intended for long-term monitoring and recording of bat calls.
 Since different bat species have unique call patterns that can be used to tell them apart, acoustic technology allows you to document the diversity as well as the abundance of bats in an area of interest.

 With bats facing new and serious threats – like White-Nose Syndrome and the rise of wind turbines – there is an urgent need for bat population data.
-In the Northeast, several states are now including acoustic surveys in their toolkit.
-Detectors can be mounted on vehicles and activated while driving at night, making them a pretty quick and easy way to get a lot of information…all without having to catch, hold, or even see a single animal.
+In the Northeast, most states are now including acoustic surveys in their toolkit.
+Detectors can be mounted on vehicles and activated while driving at night, making them a pretty quick and easy way to get a lot of information, all without having to catch, hold, or even see a single animal.

 Find Related Info: Bats